 Creating a Gallery Blueprint

 The first step is to create your Gallery Blueprint.
 You can either set up a new gallery or you can use one of your existing galleries.
 Once you have set up the gallery and applied the settings that you want to use, you will then set this gallery as the Blueprint.
-To do this, scroll down the gallery page to the Master Gallery Settings and click on Set as a Master Gallery.
+To do this, scroll down the gallery page to the Master Gallery Settings and click on Set as a Gallery Blueprint.

-Applying the Blueprint / Master Gallery
+Applying the Blueprint

 Some Points to Note: